Flixborough disaster: Reactor 5 leaks and is bypassed

 Two months prior to the explosion, the number 5 reactor was discovered to be leaking.
+The most likely cause of the crack in the mild steel was Corrosion Under Insulation (CUI) initiated by the concentration of nitrates which were in the cooling water that was used to cool the seal of the agitator and leaked under the insulation whereof the cladding was in a bad condition.
 When lagging was stripped from it, a crack extending about 6 ft was visible in the mild steel shell of the reactor.
-It was decided to install a temporary pipe to bypass the leaking reactor to allow continued operation of the plant while repairs were made.
+It was decided to install a temporary pipe to bypass the leaking reactor to allow continued operation of the plant whilst repairs were made.
 In the absence of 28-inch nominal bore pipe (700mm DN), 20-inch nominal bore pipe (500mm DN) was used to fabricate the bypass pipe for linking reactor 4 outlet to reactor 6 inlet.
+This by-pass was supported by scaffolding.
 The new configuration was tested for leak-tightness at working pressure by pressurisation with nitrogen.
 For two months after fitting the bypass was operated continuously at temperature and pressure and gave no trouble.
 At the end of May (by which time the bypass had been lagged) the reactors had to be depressurised and allowed to cool in order to deal with leaks elsewhere.
 The leaks having been dealt with, early on 1 June attempts began to bring the plant back up to pressure and temperature.